Prevention of Heart Disease Starts in Childhood

 Breastfeed infants as long as possible.
 Aim for a full year, even as you introduce

-Feed your child mostly fruits and vegetables, with whole grains, lean protein,
+Feed your child mostly fruits and vegetables, with whole grains, lean protein, and

 Watch portion sizes.
-The recommended daily amounts of healthy foods for children
+The recommended daily amounts of healthy foods for children are:

-2 ounces of lean protein (fish, chicken) every day for children between 2 years
+2 ounces of lean protein (fish, chicken) every day for children between 2 years and

-5 ounces to 6 ounces for children 9 years to 18 years old
+to 6 ounces for children 9 years to 18 years old

-2 cups of low-fat dairy for children under 8, and 3 cups for children 9 years
+2 cups of low-fat dairy for children under 8, and 3 cups for children 9 years to 18

 1.5 cups of fruit